Introduction to quantum groups: 6b. Circular variables

-(2) The proof of the second formula is similar.
-With $S:k\to\circ k$ and $T:k\to\bullet k$, our claim is that we have the following moment formula:
+\begin{proof} By using Theorem 6.15, it is enough to do the computation in the model there.
+With $S:k\to\circ k$ and $T:k\to\bullet k$, our claim is that we have:

-Indeed, let us expand the quantity $(S+T^*)^k$, and apply the state $\varphi$.
-This time the contributions will come via the formulae $S^*S=1$, $T^*T=1$, which must succesively apply, as to collapse the whole product of $S,S^*,T,T^*$ variables into a 1 quantity.
-As before, these applications of $S^*S=1$, $T^*T=1$ must appear in a non-crossing manner, but what happens now, in contrast with (1) above, where $S+S^*$ was self-adjoint, is that at each point where the exponent $k$ has a $\circ$ entry we must use $T^*T=1$, and at each point where the exponent $k$ has a $\bullet$ entry we must use $S^*S=1$.
-Thus the contributions, which are each worth 1, are parametrized by the partitions $\pi\in\mathcal{NC}_2(k)$.
-Thus, we obtain the above moment formula, which shows that we have $S+T^*\sim\Gamma_1$, as claimed. \end{proof}
+In order to prove this formula, we can proceed as in the proof of Proposition 6.11.
+Indeed, let us expand the quantity $(S+T^*)^k$, and then apply the state $\varphi$.
+With respect to the previous computation, from Proposition 6.11, what happens is that the contributions will come this time via the formulae $S^*S=1$, $T^*T=1$, which must succesively apply, as to collapse the whole product of $S,S^*,T,T^*$ variables into a 1 quantity.

-We will be back with more explanations on all this in section 8 below.
-For our purposes now, the above definition and theorem are all we need.
+As before, in the proof of Proposition 6.11, these applications of the rules $S^*S=1$, $T^*T=1$ must appear in a noncrossing manner, but what happens now, in contrast with the computation from the proof of Proposition 6.11, where $S+S^*$ was self-adjoint, is that at each point where the exponent $k$ has a $\circ$ entry we must use $T^*T=1$, and at each point where the exponent $k$ has a $\bullet$ entry we must use $S^*S=1$.
+Thus the contributions, which are each worth 1, are parametrized by the partitions $\pi\in\mathcal{NC}_2(k)$, and we are done. \end{proof}

-Getting back now to the quantum group $U_N^+$, we can reformulate the main result that we have so far about it, by using the above notions, as follows:
+We will be back to this in chapter 8 below.
+For our purposes here, the above theory is all we need.
+Getting back now to $U_N^+$, following \cite{ba1}, we can reformulate the main result that we have so far about it, by using the above notions, as follows:

 \begin{theorem} For the quantum group $U_N^+$ with $N\geq2$ we have

 and at the level of the moments of the main character we have

 with equality at $N\geq k$, the numbers on the right being the moments of $\Gamma_1$. \end{theorem}